© Ian S and licensed for reuse under this Creative Commons Licence

 A promenade just under one mile in length runs alongside the beach and has a number of benches, allowing strollers to rest while taking in views of the bay.
 At the end of the beach nearest the town is a small parade of shops and cafes together with a three-tier viewing platform.
 There is a paddling pool and a charming pond for sailing model boats, built in 1927.

 The beach offers all the facilities a visitor would expect including public and disabled toilets.
-There is good disabled access.
+There is a cafe halfway along the promenade, and at the town end, there are cafes, bars and gift shop.
+In addition there is good disabled access.

 There are restrictions on dog walking during the summer months, with fines, but out of season the beach is dog-friendly, with bins for dog waste.